 If a query fails due to an API error or timeout, it's excluded from the denominator entirely.
 Your score only reflects responses that were actually received and analyzed.

 3 runs per prompt per model.
-Each prompt is sent to every supported model three times to smooth out response variation.
-Which models run depends on your plan:
+Each prompt is sent to every supported model three times to smooth out response variation, consistent with published LLM-evaluation practice of measuring over repeated runs rather than trusting a single response.[2],[5] Which models run depends on your plan:

 | Tier | Models queried |